zhangtreefish/Project-4-for-Full-Stack-Nanodegree-at-Udacity/README.md

 http://localhost:8080/_ah/api/explorer, and do the following:in Windows press the window button and 'r' at the same time, and enter in the resulting box "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --incognito --user-data-dir=%TMP% --unsafely-treat-insecure-origin-as-secure=http://localhost:8080 http://localhost:8080/_ah/api/explorer

-# Rules of the Tic-tac-toe Game
+# How to Play My Tic-tac-toe Game
 1. User has to authenticate to play;
-2. Create a game by createGame;
+2. Create a game by createGame; or do getPlayer to view game keys already created
 3. Sign up for a game by participateGame, need to enter the 'websafeGameKey' of the intended game;
-4. Play by MakeMove: need to enter the 'websafeGameKey';use getPlayerGames to find the key
+4. Play by MakeMove: need to enter the 'websafeGameKey';use getPlayerGames or allGames to find a game key
 2. user has to sign up game;can only play as either playerOne or PlayerTwo 3.